Kubernetes on GCP GKE with CloudSQL and Cloud StorageKubernetes on GCP GKE with CloudSQL and Cloud Storage

 shell

-gcloud container clusters get-credentials my-kestra --region=europe-west3
+gcloud container clusters get-credentials my-kestra-cluster --region=europe-west3

 You can now confirm that your kubecontext points to the GKE cluster using: